 In a traditional or monolithic CMS like WordPress, everything is packaged together: the backend is rigidly and intricately linked to the design frontend part of your application.
 A headless CMS like Strapi focuses on its primary mission: managing content.
 It does so by storing content in a database, providing an interface to manage content, and exposing it with an API, to make it available to any frontend.

 Strapi has been designed to empower the community of users to build any project they think of.
 Everything is made so you can design your content structure in a snap.

 What you can do with the Advanced Custom Fields plugin for WordPress, you can do it natively in Strapi.

 Strapi Relations feature makes it incredibly easy to create multiple relations using only the admin panel.
-In a couple clicks, you can handle any different relations you need to link your entries: one-way, one-to-one, one-to-many, many-to-many or polymorphic.
+In a couple of clicks, you can handle any relations you need to link your entries: one-way, one-to-one, one-to-many, many-to-many, or polymorphic.

 Strapi is customizable without twisting the code.
 You decide on your API and data structure.
 You can customize anything through the API or by editing the files inside your code.

 Strapi Repeatable Groups feature allows you to create custom components and create rich layouts for any pages: case studies, product pages, testimonials, or landing pages.

 Strapi is self-hosted and open-source.
 This means that you can install Strapi on your own server and customize it fully to meet your needs.

 Strapi can be adapted to suit your needs, whatever your project is: a corporate website, a blog, a mobile application, an ecommerce platform, a connected object, you name it.